kyberdrb/Windows_tutorials/Reset_Forgotten_Password_For_Local_Accounts_Including_Administrator.md

 1. On the login screen click on the icon of the _Ease of Access_ in the lower left corner.
 The _Command Prompt_ masked as a `Utilman.exe` window will appear.

-    - If you have been logged in automatically, log out and open the utility on the login screen
+    Now we have (at least) two ways how to change the password of the chosen account: `net user` or `control userpasswords2`.

+    **`net user`**:

     1. Show list of accounts

             net user

     1. Find the account name you want to change the password for

     1. Change the password for the selected user

             net user USERNAME "NEW PASSWORD"

         If the password consists of multiple words, the entire password needs to be wrapped into double quotes, in order to be considered as a single argument

     1. _**[OPTIONAL]**_ If we changed the password for the administrator account, we need to refresh the administrator role of the administrator account

             net user administrator /active:yes

+    **`control userpasswords2`**:

+    1. Open the _User Accounts_ window

+            control userpasswords2

+    1. Click on the account you want to reset the password of.
+    1. Click on the button _Reset Password..._
+    1. Enter new password for that account.
+    1. Close everything with _OK_

 1. Test the changed password
     - Log into the account which password we've changed